Edward Congdon

-Christopher Condent (died 1734), born in Plymouth in Devon, was an English pirate who was best known for his piracies in the Indian Ocean.
+Edward Congdon (died 1734), born in Plymouth in Devon, was an English pirate who was best known for his piracies in the Indian Ocean.

-His real name is uncertain; French sources from the time of his retirement refer to him as "Edward Congdon."
-He has been known under the surnames Condent, Congdon, Coudon, Comdon, Connor, Condell, or Gonwel; various given names also arise, including William, Christopher, Edmond, Edward, or John.
+His name is often confused by modern additions.
+French and English sources confirm his name as "Edward Congdon."
+He has been known under the surnames Congdon, Coudon, Comdon, Connor, Condell, or Gonwel; various given names also arise, including Edmond and Edward.
+Modern sources often misidentify him as William or Christopher Condent.
 His frequently-encountered nickname was "Billy One-Hand".
-He is most commonly known as Christopher Condent but "Christopher" as his given name was not seen in period sources and dates only to the 1950s.
+"Christopher" as his given name was not seen in period sources and dates only to the 1950s.

 History

-Around 1718, when Woodes Rogers became governor of the Bahamas, and was tasked with ridding the Caribbean of pirates, Condent and his crew left New Providence.
-During a trip across the Atlantic Ocean, Condent killed an Indian crewmember, who threatened to ignite the ship's powder magazine.
+Around 1718, when Woodes Rogers became governor of the Bahamas, and was tasked with ridding the Caribbean of pirates, Congdon and his crew left New Providence.
+During a trip across the Atlantic Ocean, Congdon killed an Indian crewmember, who threatened to ignite the ship's powder magazine.
 Shortly after, the ship captured a merchantman, the Duke of York.
-After a dispute, the crew split up between the two ships, with Condent elected captain of the sloop.
-At the Cape Verde Islands, Condent and his men captured a ship carrying Portuguese wine.
-Condent then sailed to Brazil, where he took more prizes, occasionally cutting off the ears and noses of Portuguese prisoners.
+After a dispute, the crew split up between the two ships, with Congdon elected captain of the sloop.
+At the Cape Verde Islands, Congdon and his men captured a ship carrying Portuguese wine.
+Congdon then sailed to Brazil, where he took more prizes, occasionally cutting off the ears and noses of Portuguese prisoners.
 He then returned to the area around Cape Verde, where he captured a flotilla of twenty small ships and a Dutch war sloop off Santiago.
-Condent kept the warship, and named it Dragon.
+Congdon kept the warship, and named it Dragon.
 (Note: Modern writers (Clifford, et al.) generally refer to it as "The Fiery Dragon;" Johnson (1724) called it "Flying Dragon" but the majority of period sources, witness statements, newspaper reports, etc. only call it "Dragon.")

-Condent seized the English galley, the Wright, a Portuguese ship, and a 26-gun Dutch vessel.
+Congdon seized the English galley, the Wright, a Portuguese ship, and a 26-gun Dutch vessel.
 Leaving the Wright behind, he led a fleet of three ships to the Gold Coast (Ghana) where they captured the Indian Queen, the Fame, and another Dutch ship.